DrAstralis/BitcraftResourceFinder/README.md

 - Fuzzy search uses canonical names and can be extended with Postgres `pg_trgm` if enabled.

 See `docs/` for API and data model details.

+Images Config:

+Folder name & config

+Keep images under wwwroot/images or set "Image:RootPath" accordingly in appsettings.
+Dev already ships with "Image:RootPath": "wwwroot/images".

+The code above resolves absolute disk path from that setting using WebRoot/ContentRoot.

+Static files must be enabled (they are): app.UseStaticFiles(); in Program.cs.
+Don’t remove/move it after endpoint mapping.

+Write permissions

+The hosting process must be able to write to the resolved images folder (e.g., wwwroot/images).
+Containers/App Services usually allow this; some locked-down IIS sites may need ACLs.

+Placeholder image

+Make sure wwwroot/images/placeholder-256.webp exists (used when a resource has no image).
+The view code expects it.

+Existing data

+Some rows already store URLs like "/images/…"; the ResolveImg() helper handles both "/images/…" and "~/images/…", so you don’t have to backfill the DB.